 From the perspective of the customer, there is a single buyer journey.
-Disconnect between sales and marketing can make this journey bumpy at best, or ineffective at worst.
+But the disconnect between sales and marketing can make the marketing-sales funnel bumpy at best, or ineffective at worst.
 The handing off of the baton between these two departments should be smooth enough that the prospective customer is not aware of it.

 For this to happen, sales and marketing must align around a singular focus: centering on the customer.

 Marketing and Sales Enablement is Evolving Thanks to Collaboration

 One of the disconnects between marketing and sales enablement is a lack of understanding of how the sales and marketing roles should intersect.
 Historically, industrial marketing teams have primarily played a static role in the buying process, focusing their efforts on fulfilling sales requests such as compiling product catalogs and producing support collateral.
 Today, the evolution of digital marketing and industry 4.0 has removed traditional boundaries between company and customer, and a human connection and personalized experiences throughout the industrial buying process are more critical than ever.

 Fewer boundaries also translates to fewer opportunities for the sales team to engage with a buyer before a purchase decision is made, so you need to make those interactions count.

 According to Gartner research, when considering purchase, B2B buyers spend only 17% of their time meeting with potential suppliers.
 When comparing you and potential competitors That drops to 5% or 6% of time spent with any one sales rep.

 This evolution has reshaped the traditional marketing funnel as we know it and puts marketers in a unique position to work across the revenue cycle in a way they never have before.